 To diagnose tendinitis, the team at Houston Spine & Rehabilitation Centers conducts a physical exam, reviews your medical history, and asks you questions about your symptoms.
 If they suspect another underlying health problem may be to blame, they might also order an X-ray or MRI to get a closer look at your bones, joints, and supportive soft-tissue structures.

-Treatment for tendinitis depends on the severity of your symptoms and their effect on your quality of life.
+Bursitis/Tendonitis treatment depends on the severity of your symptoms and their effect on your quality of life.
 The team at Houston Spine & Rehabilitation Centers usually recommends conservative, noninvasive measures of care, including over-the-counter and/or prescription pain medications, corticosteroid shots, and regenerative medicine like platelet-rich plasma (PRP) therapy.